Quick Links

 Music

-Head of Department: Mr A Lipman
+Head of Department: Mr D Rudd (acting)

 Music plays a key role in a young person’s development.
 Studies in Music are not only about developing performance, composition and appraising and analysis skills.
 Music lessons also develop important life skills, enrich students’ cultural capital and prepares students for their futures - whatever area of study or work they choose to pursue.
 Claremont’s Music department aims to provide lessons and musical opportunities that build, develop and inspire an interest and appreciation of music.
 The department has three classrooms, each of which is fully equipped with keyboards.
 The school is fortunate to have a music computer suite and a recording studio which allows students to compose and record their compositions using state of the art technology.